RafaySystems/brave/README.md

 4. Automatically handling `power management of cluster machines WITHOUT a BMC controller by watching relevant cluster events` and performing power on and off of vms via VBoxManage cli.
 (See [below](#power-management-algorithm))

+**Note**: End to end creation of cluster (including time to create cloud instance) can be range anywhere between 30 to 50 minutes.
+Please be patient.

 Refer to [VM Management, Debugging and Advanced Usage](docs/vm-mgmt.md) doc for more details.